 Looking for ways to serve up Kendall-Jackson wine with Easter or other springtime meals?
 Pair shellfish, ideally Dungeness crab or lobster, with Kendall-Jackson Chardonnay, especially Vintner’s Reserve, Ullom says, and you’ll taste “a match made in heaven.”
 In particular, “the richness of lobster just goes so well with the light buttery-ness and the richness of the Chardonnay.
 I mean, that’s a synergistic moment.
 It’s not just one and one equals two; it’s one and one equals three!”

 If you’re not a seafood eater, or perhaps want to serve ham on Easter, don’t hesitate to put Kendall-Jackson Chardonnay on the table, Ullom says.
 “I challenge anyone to drink our Chardonnay with any meat.
-This is a power wine.
+This is a powerful wine.
 It’ll surprise you.”